garrigoose/Trivia-Night/README.md

 > complex than you might think!

 ### &#x1F535; Stretch Goals (Not Mandatory):
-Add an API to project!
+Add an API to your project!

 ### 📋 List of API's